 Cervenka Development Partners has acquired a 19-acre parcel in Denville that it plans to develop as nearly 120,000 square feet of modern logistics space, the firm announced Thursday.

-Murphy Schiller & Wilkes LLP has hired two new associates as the latest additions to its growing team of commercial real estate attorneys.
+Murphy Schiller & Wilkes LLP has announced the addition of three attorneys to its growing commercial real estate practice.

 The buyer of a 240,000-square-foot office building in downtown Trenton has secured a $4.5 million acquisition loan, in a deal arranged by Maverick Commercial Mortgage Inc.